 The Health & Wellbeing movement is fundamental to Essex County Council’s strategic plan.
 They appreciate that for this moment to succeed, Local Councils must engage with their activities.
 By involving the closest level of government with the citizenry, Health & Wellbeing can have a real, positive impact on people’s lives.

-The EALC therefore support enthusiastically initiatives of Local Government which encourage residents to understand the benefits of Health & Wellbeing.
-Town & Parish Council’s need to support their Communities by providing information on signposting, mental health issues and the advocacy of new Health & Wellbeing plans.
+The EALC therefore, enthusiastically support initiatives of Local Government which encourage residents to understand the benefits of Health & Wellbeing.
+Town & Parish Council’s need to support their communities by providing information on signposting, mental health issues and the advocacy of new Health & Wellbeing plans.

 The Association consequently offer a communications service, which informs Local Councils of all the initiatives being run across the County of Essex.
-It is ambition of the EALC that Town & Parish Councils entrench Health & Wellbeing as a consistent, valued and conscious part of their decision making, activities, precepting, agendas and planning.
+It is the ambition of the EALC that Town & Parish Councils entrench Health & Wellbeing as a consistent, valued and conscious part of their decision making, activities, precepting, agendas and planning.
 To this end, The EALC have established a new Health & Wellbeing Board for Local Councils, with the viewpoint of promoting best practice, removing barriers and sponsoring initiatives throughout Essex.